World No.1 Ali Farag is looking forward to the best-of-three games format at the CIB PSA World Tour Finals next month.

-For the first time in the tournament’s history, ranking points will be awarded.
-This gives the otherwise-fun tournament a sharper edge, according to the World No.1.
+For the first time in the tournament’s history, ranking points will be awarded, and it will be held in Egypt for the first time.

 “It’s always been fun, yet very competitive due to the prestige and the glory behind it.
 But this year it’s even more competitive with the element of ranking points added to it,” he admitted.

 “The fact that I won’t have to take another flight after such a long season feels so good,” he said.

 “And the fact that I will be able to finish off in front of my parents and the home crowd feels even better.
 And the fact that it’s run by my mentor Karim Darwish and my Club Wadi Degla makes it even better and better and better…”

 As it is the last event of the season, one that has been long and arduous, fatigue is inevitably creeping in to most players on the PSA World Tour.